STREETLY,

 light with a match.
 It glows white hot and lights up

 the whole room.
-And then, when you turn it off, it
+And then, when you turn it off by

 goes a loud "pop".
-I expect they use a lot of
+I expect they use oil

-candles as well.
-And oil lamps when they go to bed.
+candles when they go up to bed.
+They don't want to

 Because there’s no electricity they have a wireless